brunoasm/matrix_condenser/README.md

 ## Usage
 This app can be run locally using Rstudio.
 There is also a web version hosted at https://bmedeiros.shinyapps.io/matrix_condenser.
 I use the free version of shiny, so I have some usage quota that might be exceeded if too many people use the app or the dataset is too big.
 In case it does not work online, simply download the repository and run locally on your computer.
 Apparently, if you have Rstudio and shiny package installed, you can use the command `runGitHub("brunoasm/matrix_condenser")` to download and run in your computer.

-This app can take two kinds of input.
+This app can take three kinds of input.

 1. Occupancy Matrix.
 This is a comma-separated text file with the following format: